 UK investment remains just as low and workers have too little power to bargain for higher wages.Some 20% would find it difficult to immediately pay an unexpected bill of £20, without assistance from an external source.
 A Hastee Pay report suggested, however, that it was to be expected, given that early pay in December left workers five times more likely to rely on credit.
 The concept of Brits having less money to spend was a topic expanded on by The Economist.
 It explained: “Real wages have not grown.
 Since April 2016 the government has frozen, in cash terms, most working-age welfare benefits.
 Higher inflation, caused by the Brexit-related depreciation of the pound, has eroded Britons’ purchasing power.”
 But Brits aren’t alone in feeling the wrath of debts.

 A Christmas (debt) zombie apocalypseMore companies are now only able to pay interest on debts, not the original debt itself – a potential sign of a so-called ‘zombie business’.
 This is a company surviving thanks to low-interest rates, but which otherwise might not be viable.

-“Investing in the stockpile puts pressure on cash flow and investment in other areas, while large stockpiles will take time to turn back into cash and are at risk of obsolescence.”
+“Economic uncertainty is contributing to businesses treading water, with some building up stock to safeguard against future risks – such as the UK leaving the EU without a deal next March.“Investing in the stockpile puts pressure on cash flow and investment in other areas, while large stockpiles will take time to turn back into cash and are at risk of obsolescence.”